stappersg/vBook/src/features.md

 ### Filtering

 vSMTP has a complete filtering system.
-In addition to the standard analysis of the SMTP envelope, the product adds the possibility of interacting on the fly on the content of messages (MIME).
+In addition to the standard analysis of the SMTP envelope, vsmtp adds the possibility of interacting on the fly on the content of messages (MIME).
 It is possible to filter, modify, encrypt, etc. any part of an email.
 Users can generate complex routing and filtering scenarios through a simple and intuitive advanced scripting language.

 - Before and after queueing filtering.
 - [vSMTP scripting language] allowing administrators to define complex rules.